= British Royal Family

 I started off with one large genealogical table using a simple word processor, gradually moving across to a combination of Microsoft Word and Microsoft Excel.

-I then tried my hand at my own Web Editing about 10 years ago and found that I could provide hyper-links between various parts of my Web Page.
+I then tried my hand at my own Web Editing more than 20 years ago (the Internet Archive Wayback Machine shows my Web Site was in being on 03 April 2000) and found that I could provide hyper-links between various parts of my Web Page.
 This was the stimulus I needed to start my Monarchies of Europe Web Site.
 The original genealogical table was too large to produce as one Web Page, so I took the plunge and started to produce separate Web Pages for individual Royal Families

 I have produced separate genealogical tables and hence corresponding number of Web Pages for most of the main European Royal Families (47 to date) and update or add to them on a regular basis.
 Visitors to my site can readily click between the pages for any inter-marriage.
 The genealogical tables are very comprehensive and I believe they include all the descendants of Queen Victoria.